ansonhe97/Grove-Starter-Kit/README.md

 # Grove Starter Kit For Arduino

 Grove Starter Kit for Arduino is one of the best Arduino Starter Kit for beginners.
-It includes one Arduino compatible Board and 10 additional Arduino sensors and all in one-piece of PCB design.
-All the modules have been connected to the Seeeduino through the PCB stamp holes so no Grove cables are needed to connect.
+It includes one Arduino compatible Board and 10 additional Arduino sensors and all in one-piece of PCB design. **All the modules have been connected to the Seeeduino through the PCB stamp holes so no Grove cables are needed to connect**.
 Of course, you can also take the modules out and use Grove cables to connect the modules.
 You can build any Arduino project you like with this Grove Starter Kit.

 ## Hardware Overview